 You could never go wrong with a cuppa no matter where you are!
 With Boracay being frequented by tourists and travellers of all sorts, trendy cafes and quirky bars are bound to pick up lots of popularity.
 Surely, you’ll want to grab a quick drink or meal before venturing out into the island.
 Sip on speciality coffee, munch on yummy treats, or opt for a filling meal to kickstart your jam-packed day.
 Cheers to that!

 17. Check out the island’s famous bat caves

 Explore other natural wonders apart from the island’s refined beaches and crystal clear waters.
 Boracay is also home to bat caves, another unique tourist attraction, where fascinating stalactite and stalagmite formations reside.
 Witness giant fruit bats and flying foxes hang upside down during the day and fly into the night after sundown.
 Nothing beats a subtle wildlife adventure like this one!

 18. Go on an ATV adventure with friends and family

 If you’ve never gone on an ATV or buggy cruise, then now’s your chance.
 See Boracay’s inland sights off the beaten track right at the heart of the island.
 Here, you’ll get to see scenic landscapes and stunning overlooking views.
 Take the wheel and enjoy a one-of-a-kind ride with your friends and family.

 Most ATV tour packages come with a tour guide to help you navigate the vehicle and to escort you around the area.
-It’s one of the best, safe, and exciting activities in Boracay, that’s for sure!
+It’s one of the best, safe, and most exciting activities in Boracay, that’s for sure!